 Worldwide, we generate trillions of pounds of garbage every year!
 Do we really need to add to that?
 So many unwanted presents will end up in a landfill.
-But you don't want to hang on to something you don't use out of guilt.
-Giving the item to someone who appreciates it makes everyone feel good and cuts down on waste.
+But you don't want to hang on to something you don't use out of guilt, either.
+It's better to give the item to someone who would appreciate it.
+It makes everyone feel good and cuts down on waste.
+I call that a win!